-I'm Dr Ash Otter, a microbiologist with experience across immunology and virology, specialising in understanding emerging viruses and vaccines.
+I'm Dr Ash Otter, a microbiologist with experience across bacteriology, virology, and immunology, specialising in understanding emerging viruses.

-I have extensive interests in all things microbial (not just viruses...), with particular interests across zoonoses, high-throughput testing, application of AI (LLMs, ML algorithms/training), and developing new methods to further elucidate pathogens.
+I have extensive interests in all things microbial (not just viruses...) and I'm also a sucker for new technology, with particular interests across zoonoses, high-throughput methodology, AI models for science, and multi-modality.

 Leading a group of 13 staff, comprised of post-doctoral research associates, research scientists, and technicians.
 Expertise in the development, validation, and implementation of serology methods (ELISA, Luminex, MSD, LFDs etc) for a range of emerging pathogens, including for Mpox, Lassa, and Nipah.